luizaandradeti/api-java-mongodb-mysql/README.md

 ### 4. Connection with RDS Database 😄

-*Include the JPA and MySQL lib in the pom xml, to connect the api to the AWS database and perform queries and data persistence via ORM*
+*Include the JPA and MySQL lib in the pom xml, to connect the api to the AWS database and perform queries and data persistence through ORM*

 [![dependency - JPA](https://img.shields.io/badge/Dependency-JPA-red)](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-data-jpa)